Extras & Tools

 We also looked at the

-@font-face rule in CSS, which allows you to specify a font that should be downloaded onto the computers used by visitors to your site so that they can display fonts that might not be installed.
-One of the big restrictions with this @font-face technique is that a lot of typeface creators do not allow their fonts to be used in this manner.
+@font-face rule in CSS, which allow you to specify a font that should be downloaded onto the computers used by visitors to your site so that they can display fonts that might not be installed.

 Two alternative methods for showing fonts that visitors might not have installed on their machines (which were popular before the @font-face technique became widely used), were not discussed in depth in the book: sIFR and Cufon.

-It is worth noting that the author of sIFR no longer supports the technique and suggests that users either use CSS @font-face rules or a service such as Typekit or Fontdeck.
+It is worth noting that the author of sIFR no longer supports the technique and suggests that users either use CSS @font-face rules or a commercial service.
 It is mainly covered here as additional information for those who may come across sites that use the technique.

 This was the first widely adopted method of including different fonts on web pages, without resorting to using images.
 It proved particularly popular with sites that used content management systems, where the authors of articles were not likely to be creating images for each heading.

-In order for sIFR to work, there are three pre-requisites:
+In order for sIFR to work, there were three pre-requisites:

-- The user must the Flash player is installed in order for it to work, and therefore it would not work on devices such as the Apple iPad or iPhone.
+- The user had to install the Flash player (which is no longer supported, and even then would not work on devices such as the Apple iPad or iPhone).

-When writing the page, the author has to:
+When writing the page, the author had to:

 - Add a

-- Add some CSS rules to hide the elements that are going to be replaced if Flash is installed
+- Add some CSS rules to hide the elements that were to be replaced if Flash is installed

 - Provide a Flash .swf file with their chosen font